dbousfie/1026eboessay/syllabus.md

 Word count is what we assess so ensure you are meeting the word count minimums
 # of pages can be affected by font size, margins, spacing, and other factors
 How many marks do I lose if I am over or under the word limit?
-1500-word count
-We are permitting:
+1500-word count for the main essay text (not Bibligraphy or Works Cited) We are permitting:
-below 1,300 words = -5% penalty
+200 word leeway below = 1,300 words = -5% penalty
-above 1,700 words = -5% penalty
+200 word leeway above = 1,700 words = -5% penalty
 This is means a leeway of 200-words under/over (or 10% word count leeway) with no penalty, but anything more gets a penalty most likely
-We do exercise discretion and best efforts in assessing this penalty What can I do if I’m still short of the word count?
+What can I do if I’m still short of the word count?
 Evidence, examples with citations
 Most essays who are low/below word count also usually have no to poor evidence cited from sources, so read like an opinion-piece rather than an argumentative essay